 I followed the moon home the other night, driving along a dark wet road illuminated by dull headlights.
 I was shrouded in woods, surrounded by life, yet completely alone.
 The thin cracked street with luminescent yellow paint lining the center was empty at that time of night.
-On my sides, the woods gave way to short openings of paved tar leading to homes up or downhill, signified by reflective orange circles glued onto the rare mailbox.
+On my sides, the woods gave way to short openings of paved driveways leading to homes up or downhill.

-The woods slowly began pattering away until there was nothing left, only open naked fields.
-Ahead was the farm, bolstering twin silver silos behind a stout red farm and connected house.
-The farm and silos were lit by the full moon, and the house had lights visible through windows.
+The woods began to slowly patter away until there was nothing left, only open naked fields.
+Ahead was the farm, bolstering twin silver silos behind a stout red barn and connected house.
+The farm and silos were lit by the full moon, and the house was lit from the inside.

 I drove slowly, taking my time as I always do, approaching the lone farm and field.
 Though that night it wasn’t alone.
 A woman stood in the field.